ricobandy/ricobandy.github.io/_posts/2025-02-15-Cicada-HTB.md

 ## Privilege Escalation

-- This user is part of the `Backup Operators` group and has the `SeBackupPrivilege` and `SeRestorePrivilege` privileges
-- Using robocopy to copy the root flag
+This user is part of the `Backup Operators` group and has the `SeBackupPrivilege` and `SeRestorePrivilege` privileges.
+Using robocopy to copy the root flag

 ```
 *Evil-WinRM* PS C:\Users\emily.oscars.CICADA\Documents> robocopy /b C:\Users\Administrator\Desktop\ C:\